Search

 Understanding the underlying pathology of both ME/CFS and LC is crucial to the development of diagnostic tests and effective treatments.
 LC may offer an opportunity to study early disease changes in ME/CFS, while ME/CFS research may provide insights into LC pathology over the long term.

 Figure.
-Shared pathologies of Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and Long COVID.
+Shared pathologies of Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and long COVID.

 Experts call for more research into long COVID, as study reveals high prevalence in WA